duanwilliam/docusaurus-remark-plugin-codetabs-snippets/README.md

 # docusaurus-remark-plugin-codetabs-snippets

-Docusaurus v2 plugin Remark utility plugin to allow sourcing code from files in codetabs using `docusaurus-remark-plugin-codetabs` and `remark-plugin-code-snippets`.
+Docusaurus v2 Remark utility plugin to allow sourcing code from files in codetabs using `docusaurus-remark-plugin-codetabs` and `remark-plugin-code-snippets`.

 ## Installation